andreniklasson/k8s-spot-interrupt-handler/readme.md

 Label your nodes to avoid having the handler running on your On Demand instances.
 Label your Spot Instances with ```lifecycle=Ec2Spot``` and uncomment the nodeSelector block in the DaemonSet specified in _./interrupt-handler.yaml_.

 ### Permissions
-The interrupt-handler requires following IAM permissions to deregister the instance from the Target Group:
+The interrupt-handler requires following IAM permissions to list and detach instances:

-- elasticloadbalancing:DeregisterTargets
+- 'autoscaling:DescribeAutoScalingGroups'
-- elasticloadbalancing:DescribeTags
+- 'autoscaling:DescribeAutoScalingInstances'
-- elasticloadbalancing:DescribeTargetGroupAttributes
+- 'autoscaling:SetDesiredCapacity'
-- elasticloadbalancing:DescribeTargetGroups
+- 'autoscaling:TerminateInstanceInAutoScalingGroup'
-- tag:GetResources
+- 'autoscaling:DetachInstances'

 Recommended is to use resources like kube2iam, kiam, or IAM Roles for ServiceAccounts: https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html